trailheadapps/ebikes-lwc/README.md

 > If you want to experience Salesforce Communities with Lightning Web Components, check out the [E-Bikes Communities repository](https://github.com/trailheadapps/ebikes-communities-lwc).

+> This sample application is designed to run on Salesforce Platform.
+If you want to experience Lightning Web Components on any platform, please visit https://lwc.dev, and try out our Lightning Web Components sample application [LWC Recipes OSS](https://github.com/trailheadapps/lwc-recipes-oss).

 ## Table of contents

 -   Installation Instructions